-This course includes the following core modules that all students complete, along with some pathway specific modules:
+This course includes the following core modules that all students complete along with some subject specific modules:

 - Foundations of Academic Excellence